waltersmac/Predicting-AirBnB-Prices/README.md

 #### -- Project Status: [Active]

 ## Project Objective
-For this project I decided to pick the AirBnbB data for London in 2020 ["Inside AirBnB"](http://insideairbnb.com/get-the-data.html) website.
-Using this dataset, I choose to answer 3 questions that I aspired to answer.
-Also, the purpose of this project is to understand and improve my knowledge of the CRISP-DM process.
+For this project I decided to analyse the AirBnbB data for London in 2020 ["Inside AirBnB"](http://insideairbnb.com/get-the-data.html) website.
+Using this dataset, I want to look into business questions that I could answer for the owners of the properties, that were trying to decided how to best list their property.

+### Technologies
+* Python
+* Jupyter, Pandas, Numpy, Matplotlib, scikit-learn

 Project Organisation